 Both Justices have since passed on.

 Unfortunately, there is a lot of disinformation and misinformation disseminated online regarding America’s freedom of speech and censorship.
+Some individuals are playing politics with it.
+This is dangerous.
+People are getting hurt.
+It is one of the reasons why I stopped covering US politics.

+Let’s keep things simple.
 In brief, the First Amendment of the United States Constitution protects people.

 Digital companies like Twitter, Facebook, and YouTube are not the government.